Graduate Student Housing Resources

 Go to the Commuter Council website at: http://www.webster.edu/commuters/ for more information about off campus living.

-Start by reviewing Off Campus Apartment List in the local area (click on the link to download a PDF version for easier viewing).
+Start by reviewing the Off-Campus Apartment List in the local area (click on the link to download a PDF version for easier viewing).
+There are two lists – apartments near Webster Groves (main campus) and near Gateway campus (Downtown St. Louis at the Arcade building).
 Please note: Webster University provides this brief list of area apartments for your reference only.
 While we do our best to keep information updated, pricing and availability may change.
 Therefore, we cannot guarantee accuracy of the information provided.
 Please contact the leasing office directly if you are interested in current pricing and availability.

-For more information, please contact our Off Campus and Community Outreach Assistants at 314-246-4742 or email email@example.com.
+For more information, please contact our Community Outreach and Housing Assistant at 314-246-4742 or email firstname.lastname@example.org.